 Indexed in: AGRICOLA, Biological Abstracts, BIOSIS Citation Index, Chemical Abstracts Service (CAS), CLOCKSS, CrossRef, DOAJ, EBSCO, Embase, Google Scholar, Mastermind, OpenAIRE, PubMed, PubMed Central (PMC), Scopus, Semantic Scholar, Ulrich's Periodicals Directory, Zetoc

 PMCID: all published articles receive a PMCID

-Evolutionary and Population Genetics welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Evolutionary and Population Genetics welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Evolutionary and Population Genetics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.